dantegates/dantegates.github.io/_posts/2018-05-24-From-Docker-to-Kubernetes.md

 Things this post will not cover are:

 - The ins and outs of all that Helm is and what it can do
-- How to stand up a real (not local) kubernetes cluster
+- How to stand up a real (not local) Kubernetes cluster

 # Why Helm?